Our Leaders

 Toni Bee is a poet, educator, and freelance journalist raised in Dorchester, MA and educated in Roxbury.
 In 2011, she was elected Poet Populist of Cambridge, the first woman to grace that position.
 She led the Black Lives Matter march of Cambridge in 2015 and the following year was selected as the city’s Poetry Ambassador.
 Toni has been a teaching artist for The Wang Theatre, and she is a graduate of Simmons University.
 22 Again is the title of her recently published first book of poetry.
 Bee has featured at: Lizard Lounge, The Boston Poetry Slam, New England Poetry Club, The Boston National Poetry Month Festival, the Boston Poetry Marathon, and has been awarded by YWCA Cambridge.

 Zachary Paul is a recovering heroin addict and convicted felon, but don’t judge a book by its cover.
 After being released from state prison, while in a six-month reentry program, he picked up writing and enjoys it very much as it helps him expand his mind and has been a good outlet to aid in his recovery.
 Zachary has also served as a Primary Trainer for New England Assisted Dog Services for people with PTSD, special needs, and disabilities; a member of Prison Voices, speaking to high school students; and a Lead Facilitator with the Correctional Recovery Academy addressing drug abuse and violence.
-Look for him in the documentary, In Their Shoes: Unheard Stories of Reentry and Recovery, due for release in Spring 2019.
+Look for him in the documentary, In Their Shoes: Unheard Stories of Reentry and Recovery, launched on major streaming platforms in 2022.